 Introduction to Anthology Releases

 The Anthology Release documentation is designed to support you as you get close to releasing your anthology.
-It will guide you through the release process and associated tasks and responsibilities.
+By the time you have worked through this chapter, you will:

 Vocabulary